solaranamnesis/Karl-Christoph-Vogt/full-text-english.md

 _[Figure 3.](https://cdn.solaranamnesis.com/KarlVogt/Fig3.png)_ – _Pentacrinus europaeus_.
 Gr.
 50. In order to point out the reticular structure specific to all the pieces of the skeleton, composing the stem, the calyx, and the budding arms.

 _[Figure 4.](https://cdn.solaranamnesis.com/KarlVogt/Fig4.png)_ – Crystals imitating algae filaments in a diorite of the Leith River near Edinburgh.
 Gr.
 180. These crystals are hexahedral prisms; the shadow of the ribbing produces in some of them longitudinal features simulating channels.
-In others, we see genuine medial channels with air pockets or empty bubbles arranged along the axis.
+In others, we see genuine medial channels with pockets of air or empty bubbles arranged along the axis.

 _[Figure 5.](https://cdn.solaranamnesis.com/KarlVogt/Fig5.png)_ – A crystal obtained from the Knyahinya meteorite by treatment with acids.
 Gr.
 300. We see fractures filled by a rarified encrusting substance and on one of the ends articulated pieces affixed in a columnar arrangement.